-The scope of the Specification and the Provisions includes buildings and other structures designed, fabricated and erected in a manner similar to buildings, with building-like vertical and lateral force-resisting elements.
-For simplicity, the commentary refers to steel buildings and structures interchangeably.
+The scope of AISC Specification for Structural Steel Buildings (AISC, 2022d), hereafter referred to as the Specification, and the Provisions includes buildings and other structures designed, fabricated, and erected in a manner similar to buildings, with building-like vertical and lateral force-resisting elements.
+For simplicity, the Commentary refers to steel buildings and structures interchangeably.

-However, it should be noted that these provisions were developed specifically for buildings.
+It should be noted that these provisions were developed specifically for buildings.
 The Provisions, therefore, may not be applicable, in whole or in part, to some nonbuilding structures that do not have the building-like characteristics described in the preceding paragraph.
 Extrapolation of their use to such nonbuilding structures should be done with due consideration of the inherent differences between the response characteristics of buildings and these nonbuilding structures.